hsavior/UbuntuServer_DomotzImageScript/Nanopi-domotz-setup-guide.md

    Find your card in the list.
 It will show as external and physical, and the size will match your card.
 Note the identifier, something like `/dev/disk4`.

-4. Write the card, substituting your image name and disk identifier:
+5. Write the card, substituting your image name and disk identifier:

    ```
    ./flash-nanopi-domotz.sh -i rk3568-eflasher-ubuntu-noble-core-6.1-arm64-YYYYMMDD.img.gz -d /dev/disk4
    ```

-5. The script shows you what it found and asks you to type `yes` twice.
+6. The script shows you what it found and asks you to type `yes` twice.
 Read the disk details it prints before confirming.
 This is the one step that cannot be undone.
+7. Enter your Mac password when prompted.
+Nothing appears on screen as you type it; that is normal.
+Press Enter when done.
-6. Enter your password when prompted.
-Writing takes 5 to 15 minutes.
+8. Writing takes 5 to 15 minutes.
 Press Ctrl-T at any time to see progress.

+Keep this Terminal window open for the whole process.
+If you close it and come back later, run `cd ~/Downloads` again before the other commands.

 ### Linux

-Identical to macOS, except the disk identifier looks like `/dev/sdb` or `/dev/mmcblk0`:
+Identical to macOS, except the disk identifier looks like `/dev/sdb` or `/dev/mmcblk0`.
+Open a terminal and run these in order.
+The first line moves you into your Downloads folder, where the image is:

 ```
 cd ~/Downloads